srirangav/displayutil/README.txt

-    Accessing the current truetone setting and/or enabling or disabling truetone has only been tested on MacOSX 11.x and newer on M1-based macs.
+    Accessing the current truetone setting and/or enabling or disabling truetone has only been tested on MacOSX 11.x and newer on M-series macs.

-    Accessing / setting the current brightness setting has only been tested on MacOSX 11.x and newer on M1-based macs and on MacOSX 12.x on x86_64/intel.
+    Accessing / setting the current brightness setting has only been tested on MacOSX 11.x and newer on M-series macs and on MacOSX 12.x on x86_64/intel.

     displayutil can only set the display to a resolution that